tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

   * Further refactoring; extract commonalities for our standard API.
 Make it easier to create things that fit into the platform.
   * Further work on automation -- what we do, how we do it (tools, etc).
 This has to do with builds and testing.

-####For privacy / security / patient-owns-the-data:
+####For privacy / security / data stewardship:

 We need to follow security best practices and defend our systems against attacks and poor programming.
-We also believe strongly that people should own their own data and need to finish the work that will allow people to control their data.
+We also believe strongly that people own their own data and need to finish the work that will allow people to control their data.

   * Throttle API calls -- especially to the user-api -- to limit ability of badly-behaved clients to damage us.
   * Add password quality rules so people can't create bad passwords.